 Qatar Compensation Laws

 Qatar did not have a national wage until 2017, when it set the rate at 750 riyals ahead of the 2022 World Cup.
-However, this policy is a temporary one for migrant workers — it could increase, or the country could choose to eliminate the wage after the World Cup.
-You should watch for any changes to Qatar’s compensation laws or the minimum wage and update your employment contracts accordingly.
+This policy was introduced as a temporary one for migrant workers, however, in 2021, Qatar set a mandatory minimum wage for all workers of 1,000 riyal.